 Changes the Ray Tracing option in-game to only enable Ray Traced Ambient Occlusion for all quality levels.

-Framerates will be improved over the vanilla game ray tracing, due to the lack of the performance heavy ray traced shadows and is a good choice if you desire some form of ray tracing but can't take the hit of both ray tracing options at once.
+Framerates will be improved over the vanilla game ray tracing, due to the lack of the performance heavy ray traced shadows.
+A good choice if you desire some form of ray tracing but can't take the performance hit of both of both ray tracing settings at once.

 Main File 3: Soft Rasterised Shadows Only

 Applies a blur filter to most non-raytraced shadows in ELDEN RING for all shadow quality levels, for those that prefer soft shadows over hard shadows.
-There are 4 blur levels to choose from, with level 1 being the least amount of blur and level 4 being the most amount of blur.
+There are four levels of blur to choose from, with level 1 being the least and 4 being the most blur.

 Main File 4: Improved Volumetric Quality Only

 Allows volumetric effects in ELDEN RING to render at a much higher quality when Volumetric Quality is set to "High" or "Maximum" over the vanilla settings.
-"Medium" is now the same as the vanilla "Maximum" quality and "Low" disables volumetric effects entirely to cover niche situations.
-Still images don't do this justice, the improvement is much easier to notice when you play for yourself.
+"Medium" is now the same as the vanilla "Maximum" quality and "Low" disables volumetric effects entirely for the novelty.
+Still images don't do this justice, the improvement is much easier to notice when you play for yourself and compare the settings.

 Highlighted File: Beyond Maximum (work in progress/experimental, some changes may not work!)

-Generally, the "High" setting is adjusted to be the same as vanilla/unmodded maximum settings and "Medium" is adjusted to be the same as vanilla/unmodded "High" settings, so you can swap on the fly - reducing the need to enable/disable the mod when you want to get back to normal and higher framerate gameplay.
+Generally, the setting before the highest (usually "High") now uses vanilla's "Maximum" quality values and the setting below (usually "Medium") now uses vanilla "High" setting values, so you can swap on the fly—reducing the need to enable/disable the mod when you want to get back to normal and higher framerate gameplay.

-Level of Detail (LODs): All parameter values from the significantly better LOD restored 1.16 mod have been imported via the CSV tables available.
+Level of Detail (LODs): All parameter values from the significantly better LOD restored 1.16 mod have been imported.
 Improves level of detail across the game and even increases the distance at which non-RT shadows are rendered.
-This has a large impact to performance.
-Remove the regulation.bin file if you don't want these changes.
+Has a large performance impact.
+Remove the regulation.bin file if you don't want these changes or notice issues.

 Lighting Quality: "Maximum" setting has been changed to render lights several times further than vanilla.
 "High" setting now renders lights at 2x the vanilla Maximum setting distance and the "Medium" setting now renders at the vanilla Maximum setting distance.